 But he's coming to terms with the reality of it.

-Luzhin thinks he can find somebody else to marry him, maybe be even somebody "better" than Dounia.
+Luzhin thinks he can find somebody else to marry him, maybe even somebody "better" than Dounia.

 He's with Andrey Semyonovitch, at his place, where Luzhin has been crashing.

-Andrey Semyonovitch is getting on his nerves in a serious way and Luzhin has been loosing his temper – not a smart move on his part, he decides.
+Andrey Semyonovitch is getting on his nerves in a serious way, and Luzhin has been losing his temper—not a smart move on his part, he decides.

-Everything had gone wrong for him today, including not being able to get his deposit back on the redecorating and furniture he was buying for he and Dounia's house.
+Everything had gone wrong for him today, including not being able to get his deposit back on the redecorating and furniture he was buying for his and Dounia's house.